danigalindo10/math-magicians/README.md

 ### Install
 - Set up Github Actions
-- Set up linter > Lighthouse, Webhint, Stylelint and Eslint.
+- Set up linter > Stylelint, Babel and Eslint.

 ### Run tests
 Open your favourite code editor (Optional VSCode), and type on the terminal the `npm run build` and `npm ru start` commands to see the results.